 Indexing history

-Kevin Joel Berland, Starfish House’s indexing specialist, has provided indexes for these books:
+Kevin Joel Berland, Starfish House’s indexing specialist since 2015, has provided indexes for these books:\

 Bloomsbury Visual Arts: